gabrielsoltz/metahub/README.md

   - **MetaTrails** (`--meta-trails`): MetaTrails queries CloudTrail in affected account to identify who and when created the resource and any other related critical event
   - **MetaChecks** (`--meta-checks`): MetaChecks fetchs extra information from the affected reosource like, if is public?, is encrypted? is associated with...?, is referenced by...?, it has..?

-You can create a filter on top of these outpus to automate the detection of another resources with the same issues.
-For example, listing all resources that are effectively public, not encrypted, and are tagged as `Environment=production`.
+**MetaHub** supports filters on top of these Meta* outputs to automate the detection of another resources with the same issues.
+For example, listing all resources that are effectively public, not encrypted, and are tagged as `Environment=production Service="My Insecure Service"`.
 See [MetaChecks](#MetaChecks-1) and [MetaTags](#MetaTags-1).

-**MetaHub** supports **AWS Security Hub filtering** the same way you would work with CLI utility using the option `--sh-filters` or using YAML templates with the option `--sh-template`.
-YAML templates let you save your favorite filters and reuse them when you need them for any integration.
-In addition and combination, it supports **MetaChecks filtering** using the option `--mh-filters-checks` and **MetaTags filtering** using the option `--mh-filters-tags`.
+You can use **MetaChecks filters** using the option `--mh-filters-checks` and **MetaTags filters** using the option `--mh-filters-tags`.
 The result of your filters is then managed in an aggregate way that lets you update your findings all together when it's necessary or send them to other tools like ticketing or alerting systems.
 See [Filtering](#Filtering)

+**MetaHub** also supports **AWS Security Hub filtering** the same way you would work with AWS CLI utility using the option `--sh-filters` and using YAML templates with the option `--sh-template`.
+YAML templates let you save your favorite filters and reuse them when you need them for any integration.
+You can combine Security Hub filters with Meta Filters all together.
+See [Filtering](#Filtering).

-**MetaHub** lets you enrich your AWS Security Hub findings directly in AWS Security Hub using the option `--enrich-findings`.
-This action will update your Security Hub findings using the field `UserDefinedFields`.
+**MetaHub** lets you back enrich your findings directly in AWS Security Hub using the option `--enrich-findings`.
+This action will update your AWS Security Hub findings using the field `UserDefinedFields`.
 You can then create filters or insights direclty in AWS Security Hub.
 See [Enriching Findings](#enriching-findings)

 **MetaHub** lets you execute **bulk updates** to AWS Security Hub findings, like changing Workflow Status using the option (`--update-findings`).
 You can update your queries' output altogether instead of by one-by-one findings.
 When updating findings using MetaHub, you are also updating the field `Note` of your finding with a custom text for future reference.
 See [Updating Workflow Status](#updating-workflow-status)